carbon-language/carbon-lang/docs/design/README.md

 need to be overridden for a Carbon type, that can be done with a nonmember C++ function.

-Carbon intefaces with no C++ equivalent, such as [`CommonTypeWith(U)`](#common-type), may be implemented for C++ types externally in Carbon code.
+Carbon interfaces with no C++ equivalent, such as [`CommonTypeWith(U)`](#common-type), may be implemented for C++ types externally in Carbon code.
 To satisfy the orphan rule ([1](generics/details.md#impl-lookup), [2](generics/details.md#orphan-rule)),